vatpac-technology/sops/docs/enroute/brisbane/TRT.md

 ### Reclassifications
 === "BRM CTR"
 	When **BRM ADC** is offline, BRM CTR (Class D/E `SFC` to `A055`) reverts to Class G, and is administered by ASH.
-Alternatively, ASH may provide a [top-down procedural service](../../../aerodromes/Broome) if they wish.
+Alternatively, ASH may provide a [top-down procedural service](../../../aerodromes/procedural/Broome) if they wish.

 	!!! tip
 		If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 === "CIN TCU"
-	When **TN TCU** is offline the CIN MIL CTR and associated restricted airspace is deactivated, and the airspace is administered by ASH.
+	The restricted airspace around YCIN is classified as Class G by default, and is only reclassified as controlled airspace when **CIA** is online.
+When **CIA** is offline, the area remains Class G, and is administered by ASH.

-	!!! tip
-        Consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 === "TN TCU"
 	When **TN TCU** is offline the TN MIL CTR and associated restricted airspace is deactivated, and the airspace is administered by TRS.